georgebejinariu/Language_Prediction/README.md

 Contents:

-- An Naive Bayes implementation from scratch
+- A Naive Bayes implementation from scratch

 - Markovian Classifier